infinri/Infinri/README.md

 **Backend**
 - PHP 8.4 with strict types
-- PHPMailer 7.0.0 for SMTP email delivery
+- Brevo API for email delivery (HTTPS, no SMTP port 587)
 - Composer for dependency management

 **Frontend**